Cynsar-Foundation/spaces/README.md

 # Issues

-If you encounter any different issue or you have any kind of request, please open an issue or contact me via [email](smastrom@protonmail.com).
-I will be happy to help you as soon as I can.
+If you encounter any different issue or you have any kind of request, please open an issue.